-Learn about Penn Medicine's division of hematology/oncology, and what makes this department an internationally recognized leader in patient care and research.
+Penn Medicine's Division of Hematology and Oncology is an internationally recognized leader in patient care and research.

 Penn hematologists and medical oncologists are members of multidisciplinary teams.
 They approach the treatment of cancer and blood disorders by treating the entire individual; not just the disease.
 Patients benefit by having a team of experts from various specialties working together to determine the best course of treatment in a supportive, compassionate environment.